Partygate panel to publish inquiry report after Boris Johnson quits as MP | ITV News

-Partygate panel to publish inquiry report after Boris Johnson quits as MP
+Partygate panel to 'promptly' publish inquiry report after Boris Johnson quits as MP

 A report into whether Boris Johnson misled MPs over his partygate assurances will be published "promptly" after the former prime minister's decision to dramatically quit the Commons.